justinahadeleke/Bitcoin-TrustLayer/README.md

 #  Bitcoin-TrustLayer: A Escrow System for Secure Peer-to-Peer Transactions

-TrustBridge is a decentralized escrow and trust protocol that facilitates secure and transparent peer-to-peer (P2P) transactions on the [Stacks blockchain](https://www.stacks.co/).
+TrustLayer is a decentralized escrow and trust protocol that facilitates secure and transparent peer-to-peer (P2P) transactions on the [Stacks blockchain](https://www.stacks.co/).
 It leverages smart contracts to manage deals, payments, and reputation scoring, enabling users to transact with greater confidence and reduced risk.

 ## Overview

-TrustBridge allows two parties to:
+TrustLayer allows two parties to:

 - Initiate a deal with an escrowed amount.
 - Complete the payment only upon confirmation.